GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/swals/OUTPUTS/README_FILE_LOCATIONS.md

 ```
 and similarly for all other scenario folders.

-If you want to run analyses that assume the existance of these log files, you'll have to recreate them after manually copying from MDSS.
+If you want to run analyses that assume the existence of these log files, you'll have to recreate them after manually copying from `mdss`.